buildwithedward/buildwithedward.github.io/_posts/2022-06-25-hyper-terminal.md

 (base) ➜  ~
 ```

-If you want to make your gnome terminal as default, repeat the last step again and select either `0` or `1`
+If we want to make your gnome terminal as default again, repeat the last step and select either `0` or `1`

 ## Limitations {#limitations}